kassimova/python_codes/README.md

 # python_codes
 The store of python codes

+Just a modification